 Juliette Lange joined the School in 2009, bringing with her 25 years of teaching experience and a passion for bilingual education and linguistics.
 After serving as Admissions Coordinator for the Los Feliz campus for several years, Juliette took on the role of school-wide Admissions Director in 2013.

 Growing up, she attended the Lycée International de Saint-Germain-en-Laye and the Lycée Français de Stockholm.
-Juliette is also a parent at the School; three of her four children have studied here (one is still currently a student).
+Juliette is also a parent at the School; three of her four children have studied here.
 Having been both a student and a parent at a multitude of French and international schools, Juliette understands firsthand the unique experience that the School offers to its students.

 Juliette holds a master’s in education from The Open University as well as a master’s in applied linguistics from Birmingham University.

 A native of Paris, France, Stéphane Tixier has more than 25 years of experience in IT Infrastructure and Services working for international companies.
 In 2015, during his tenure as the director of IT Operations at Hewlett-Packard, he and his family moved to Los Angeles where he quickly became involved in the school community as the Los Feliz PA Treasurer in 2016.